Esztergom: History

 The Ottoman conquest of Mohács in 1526 brought a decline to the previously flourishing Esztergom as well.
 In the Battle of Mohács, the archbishop of Esztergom died.
 In the period between 1526 and 1543, when two rival kings reigned in Hungary, Esztergom was besieged six times.
 At times it was the forces of Ferdinand I or John Zápolya, at other times the Ottomans attacked.
 Finally, in 1530, Ferdinand I occupied the castle.
 He put foreign mercenaries in the castle, and sent the chapter and the bishopric to Nagyszombat and Pozsony (that is why some of the treasury, the archives and the library survived).

-In 1543 Sultan Suleiman the Magnificent attacked the castle and captured it.
+In 1543, Sultan Suleiman the Magnificent attacked the castle and captured it.
 The castle then remained under the Ottoman Empire.

 Esztergom (as Estergon) became the centre of an Ottoman sanjak controlling several counties, and also a significant castle on the northwest border of the Ottoman Empire – the main clashing point to prevent attacks on the mining towns of the highlands, Vienna and Buda.
 In 1594, during the unsuccessful but devastating siege by the walls of the Víziváros, Bálint Balassa, the first Hungarian poet who gained European significance, died in action.
 The most devastating siege took place in 1595 when the castle was reclaimed by the troops of Count Karl von Mansfeld and Count Mátyás Cseszneky.
 The price that had to be paid, however, was high.
-Most of the buildings in the castle and the town that had been built in the Middle Ages were destroyed during this period, and there were only uninhabitable, smothered ruins to welcome the liberators.
+Most of the buildings in the castle and the town that had been built in the Middle Ages were destroyed during this period, and there were only uninhabitable, smothered ruins to welcome the conquerors.

 In 1605 the Ottomans regained control over the castle as well as the whole region again, maintaining their rule until 1683.
 Though the Ottomans were mainly engaged in building and fortifying the castle, they also built significant new buildings including mosques, minarets and baths.
-These structures, along with the contemporary buildings, were destroyed in the siege of 1683 resulting in the liberation of Esztergom - though some Turkish buildings prevailed up to the beginning of the 18th century.
+These structures, along with the contemporary buildings, were destroyed in the siege of 1683 resulting in the re-conquest of Esztergom - though some Turkish buildings prevailed up to the beginning of the 18th century.
 The last time the Ottoman forces attacked Esztergom was in 1685.
-During the following year Buda was liberated as well.
+During the following year Buda was conquered as well.
 During these battles János Bottyán, captain of the cavalry, later the legendary figure of the Rákóczi war of independence disappeared.
 All that had been rebuilt at the end of the century was destroyed and burnt down during Ferenc Rákóczi's long lasting, but finally successful siege.

 The destroyed territory was settled by Hungarian, Slovakian and German settlers.
 This was when the new national landscape developed.
 In the area where there had previously been 65 Hungarian villages, only 22 were rebuilt.
 Though the reconstructed town received its free royal rights, in size and significance it was only a shadow of its former self.